 It’s not that I’m antisocial, it’s just that I’m, well, exhausted and just trying to make it out of the grocery store alive.

 As I pulled my credit card out to pay, my daughter reached her hand out and said: “Mommy, can I put the card in this time?”

 The cashier and the woman behind us in line just stared.
 “How old is she?” they both asked.
 She was just barely 23 months old.
-They both proceeded to compliment her on her language and how she spoke like “such a big girl” – and to be honest – I felt so awkward.
+To be honest – I felt so awkward.

 As parents, often times we wonder if we are just “lucky” or if it’s something specific that we did to yield certain results with our kids.

 It honestly can depend on what’s important to your toddler.
 Some little ones will do just about anything to try and climb to the top of a play structure, while others will sit for 20 minutes trying to build a play structure out of Legos.